 If and when you decide to buy a fly tying vise, you’d have to set your expectations right.
 It’s a conventional rotary vise.
 That means that it operates differently from a true-rotary type.

 Like a true-rotary vise, it will hold and fully rotate a hook and allow viewing of all sides.
 Unlike a true-rotary vise, its manner of rotating the hook is different.
 In the true rotary setup, the rotary shaft and hook shank rotate around the same horizontal axis.
-In the conventional setup, the hook has its own axis of rotation, which is not “in line” with that of the rotary shaft.
+In the conventional setup, the hook has its own axis of rotation, which is not “inline” with that of the rotary shaft.

 Thus, you will observe a deviation of the hook shank from the rotary shaft’s centerline.
-This is basically the only difference between this vise and a true rotary vise.
+This is the only difference between this vise and a true rotary vise.
 The question is: Are you willing to pay more for this difference?
-If you would rather spend for durability and ease of use, then you won’t regret buying this fly vise.
+If you would rather spend on durability and ease of use, then you won’t regret buying this fly vise.
 It’s one of the most intelligent choices out there, and it comes from a trusted company.